 - Dress appropriately.
 I always dress in a pair of chinos and a polo shirt.
 A dress or an attractive pantsuit or blouse and pant combo should work for women.

 - Be among the first customers to register for the flight.
 The agents know when they have available seating in business or first class as soon as the counter opens.
-(Sometimes airline sell too many seats in the economy section and have a couple unsold seats in business or first class).
-Often, agent will offer these seats for free or for a small price early in the check-in process.
+(Sometimes airlines sell too many seats in the economy section and have a couple unsold seats in business or first class).
+Often, agents will offer these seats for free or for a small price early in the check-in process.

 - Be a member of a frequent flyer program.
 I have been a member of United, American, and Delta’s Frequent Flyer Programs for at least twenty-five years.